 Tea Blog

-Simple Tea Scone Recipe for Afternoon Tea
+Easy Tea Scone Recipe

 Do you know who invented afternoon tea?
 Afternoon tea was invented in 1840 by Duchess of Bedford.
 The tea and desserts were served to accommodate her hunger between lunch and late dinner.
 Eventually she started inviting her friends for teatime to enjoy her tea and a company.
 Afternoon tea was served on low table therefore another name for afternoon tea is low tea.
 Check out our amazing homemade scone recipe and make yourself a nice cup of Earl Grey.